General Post Office, Perth: Subsequent history

 Forrest Place was closed to traffic in the late 1980s as part of the Forrest Chase development.
 The Padbury Buildings on the eastern side of Forrest Place, which had been constructed in 1925, were demolished, and the newly created pedestrian mall featured basement parking and loading docks for the General Post Office.
 The widening of Forrest Place has effectively created a town square dominated by the General Post Office building.

 On 22 June 1992, the General Post Office was recognised for its heritage value by interim listing on the Western Australian Register of Heritage Places; it received a permanent entry on the Register on 16 October 1992.

-After decades serving as Perth's central post office, Australia Post vacated the building on 22 July 22 2016.
+After decades serving as Perth's central post office, Australia Post vacated the building on 22 July 22, 2016.
 A franchise of clothing retailer H&M opened in its place in March 2017.
-Australia Post later reopened its central post office on 19 December 2016 at its new permanent location at Perth railway station.
+Australia Post later reopened its central post office at Perth railway station before moving to its new permanent location on St Georges Terrace.